atweiden/voidpkgs/doc/MANUAL.md

 cache during the install/removal of the package
 - `font_dirs`: which should be set to the directory where the package installs its fonts

+<a id="pkg_remove"></a>
+### Removing a package

+Follows a list of things that should be done to help guarantee that a package template removal and by extension its binary packages from Void Linux's repositories goes smoothly.

+Before removing a package template:

+- Guarantee that no package depends on it or any of its subpackages.
+For that you can search the templates for references to the package with `grep -r '\bpkg\b' srcpkgs/`.
+- Guarantee that no package depends on shlibs provided by it.

+When removing the package template:

+- Remove all symlinks that point to the package.
+`find srcpkgs/ -lname <pkg>` should be enough.
+- If the package provides shlibs make sure to remove them from common/shlibs.
+- Some packages use patches and files from other packages using symlinks, generally those packages are the same but have been split as to avoid cyclic dependencies.
+Make sure that the package you're removing is not the source of those patches/files.

+For the one doing the merge of the removal:

+- Remove the package from the repository index or contact a team member that can do so.

 <a id="notes"></a>
 ### Notes